 Brick, like many of its peers in the software industry, must determine the degree to which the various elements of the contract are interdependent and/or interrelated; this determination significantly impacts revenue recognition.
 On the one hand, separate performance obligations would result in the allocation of the transaction price to the different obligations, and each may have its own pattern and timing of recognition.
 On the other hand, if the cloud elements and software elements are so interrelated as to suggest a single performance obligation, that single obligation would likely meet the criteria for over-time recognition, and the entire transaction price would be recognized ratably over the contract term.

 ASC 606 eliminates software industry-specific guidance and generally moves away from any bright-line thresholds.
-Software companies must exercise sound professional judgement when determining both the degree of interrelatedness and the corresponding threshold used to separate or combine contract promises.
+Software companies must exercise sound professional judgment when determining both the degree of interrelatedness and the corresponding threshold used to separate or combine contract promises.
 Because the standard does not offer any guidance surrounding approaches to measure interdependency or interrelatedness, we offer two approaches here.

 The first approach, which we have termed “the Sahara Principle,” focuses on theoretical possibility: If the user were in the middle of the Sahara Desert with no internet connection, how functional would the software be?
 In Brick’s case, a user could gain substantially all the benefits of the previously downloaded software without an internet connection in the middle of the Sahara.
 This would suggest that the elements are not interrelated or interdependent enough to warrant combining the software, updates, tutorials, or briefcase promises into a single performance obligation.

 The second approach, which we call “the Reality Check,” focuses on actual usage: How much do customers use the software with meaningful cloud integration?
-To this end, Brick analyzes user- and software-submitted usage data and finds that on average, 90% of the time spent using the various software applications does not use any cloud integration.
+To this end, Brick analyzes user- and software-submitted usage data and finds that on average, 90 percent of the time spent using the various software applications does not use any cloud integration.
 This further suggests that the software and cloud promises are not highly interdependent or interrelated, and Brick should not combine them into a single performance obligation.

 Because both approaches reach the same conclusion, Brick’s transaction is straightforward.
 However, applying ASC 606 may be more ambiguous if the two approaches suggest there are distinct performance obligations.
 For example, Brick’s competitor, Clay, only makes video editing software.
 Clay has developed a revolutionary splice rendering technology that significantly improves workflow efficiency by continuously rendering customers’ videos on the cloud as the users make edits on their personal computers.
 Where there is no internet connection, the customers may still render their videos on personal computers, though it is a very power-intensive and time-consuming process.
 The Sahara Principle would suggest that Clay’s promises are distinct because the software does not require the cloud to achieve the same function or result.
 However, virtually all customers take advantage of Clay’s time-saving splice rendering technology every time they edit videos.
-Because nearly 100% of the software usage depends on and is integrated with cloud functionality, the Reality Check approach would suggest combining promises into a single performance obligation.
-The standard is not clear on its “correct” application to these and similar circumstances, and companies must exercise significant judgement when deciding how to recognize revenue in a way that most accurately reflects the transfer of goods and services to the customer.
+Because nearly 100 percent of the software usage depends on and is integrated with cloud functionality, the Reality Check approach would suggest combining promises into a single performance obligation.
+The standard is not clear on its “correct” application to these and similar circumstances, and companies must exercise significant judgment when deciding how to recognize revenue in a way that most accurately reflects the transfer of goods and services to the customer.

 Per the criteria in ASC 606-10-25-21 and the discussion above, Brick determines that the tutorials, updates, and website are each distinct within the context of the contract.
 Updates and Tutorials are in no way related, and both are beneficial to Olivia in conjunction with the previously-transferred, and thus readily-available, licenses to software programs.
 The updates enhance, but are not necessary for the core functionality of the desktop software programs.
 The Brick Briefcase service can be delivered to Olivia on its own, independent of any other element in the contract.